Daguhh/naivecalendar/README.rst

 Shortcuts
 ^^^^^^^^^

-Shortcuts have to by enter in the rofi command prompt.
+Shortcuts have to be entered in the rofi command prompt.
 *Sym* is the symbol displayed, you can type *Sym*, *Key* or *Alt-key* to execute an action

 ====  =====  =======   ========================================